Why is it a problem?

 - Can out-compete and prey upon many species native to Alaska

-- If breeding populations established, this species could spread to many of the rocky shores of Alaska
+- First discovered in Alaska, in Metlakatla, in 2022.
+If breeding populations established, this species could spread to many of the rocky shores of Alaska

 How do I manage it?